sleepokay/metasymbolic_ai/README.md

 - **Computational Efficiency**: Reuse of relational patterns and bypassing of computation through symbolic shortcuts
 - **Symbol-Guided Processing**: Use of symbolic structures to guide neural computation

-## Project Status
+## Current Project Status
-- Proof-of-concept implementation using GMMs and T5
-- Initial testing on mathematical reasoning tasks
-- Ongoing development of cross-scale symbolic relations
-- Performance evaluation framework established

-The proof-of-concept implementation uses Gaussian Mixture Models (GMMs) to identify emergent symbols in transformer activations, with T5 as the base model.
-The implementation focuses on demonstrating measurable efficiency gains and basic transfer learning improvements.
+The proof-of-concept uses Gaussian Mixture Models (GMMs) to create symbols from underlying transformer activations, with T5 as the base model.
+The implementation focuses on demonstrating feasibility and assessing possible efficiency gains and transfer learning improvements from symbolic reuse.

-### Research Goals
-- Demonstrate comparable performance against baseline T5 model with fewer compute resources
-- Improve sample efficiency in transfer learning scenarios
-- Provide better interpretability through symbolic structures
-- Create a cognitive architecture inspired by human concept formation

 ### Next Steps
 - Expand testing to more complex reasoning tasks
-- Refine symbol management algorithms
+- Implement energy mechanics for symbol space evolution
 - Develop more sophisticated cross-scale interactions
-- Measure and optimize transfer learning efficiency
+- Measure and optimize transfer learning efficiency (if any)